Wala of Corbie: Under Louis the Pious

 Upon the death of Charlemagne, his son Louis the Pious was proclaimed the new emperor.
 Wala came to the new king and submitted homage as a part of the tradition of the Franks.
-However, in 814, in effort to wipe out potential political disloyalty, Louis obliged Wala to become a monk at Corbie.
+However, in 814, in an effort to wipe out potential political disloyalty, Louis obliged Wala to become a monk at Corbie.
 Although nearly all Charlemagne's old advisors were removed from the royal sphere of influence, in 821 Louis recalled Adalard from his exile at the abbey of Corbie and sent an invitation to Wala to once again attend the Frankish court.
 Furthermore, in 822, realizing the rage caused by his maltreatment of his father's old advisors, he expressed public penance for his dismissal at Attigny-on-the-Aisne among his people.
-At this point, it appears that the old counselors of Charlemagne, including Adalard and Wala reconciled with the emperor.
-Thus, in 822, Wala followed his brother, Adalard the Younger, to court where he sought to meet with his father's old advisors.
+At this point, it appears that the old counselors of Charlemagne, including Adalard and Wala, reconciled with the emperor.
+Thus, in 822 Wala followed Adalard to court where he sought to meet with his father's old advisors.
 Upon the death of King Bernard in northern Italy in the autumn of 822, Wala, then forty-nine years old, was called by the emperor, Louis the Pious, to assist his son, Lothair I, in governing Italy and to serve as intermediary between the papacy in Italy.

 Rebellions

-Wala was a strong advocate of the unity of the Frankish empire and on several occasions he aided Lothair I, eldest son of Louis Pious, in rebellions against his father.
-In May 830, a short-lived rebellion involving those of both clerical and lay orders, as well as three elder sons of Louis, succeeded in forcing Empress Judith into monastic confinement at St. Radegunda in Poitiers and also in sending her brothers to monasteries.
-They also succeeded in putting pressure on Louis the Pious to abdicate.
+Wala was a strong advocate for the unity of the Frankish empire and on several occasions aided Lothair I, the eldest son of Louis the Pious, in rebellions against his father.
+In May 830, a short-lived rebellion involving those of both clerical and lay orders, as well as three elder sons of Louis, succeeded in forcing Empress Judith into monastic confinement at St. Radegunda in Poitiers and in sending her brothers to monasteries.
+They also succeeded in putting pressure on Louis to abdicate.
 The revolution was short-lived, however, and as a result, Wala suffered exile, first into a high mountainous region near Lake Geneva and secondly to Noirmoutier, where his brother Adalard had once been exiled.
-In 833, Wala, being recalled from exile, once again helped the three elder sons of Louis - Lothair, Louis the German and Pippin - to rise against their father, his empress Judith and her son, Charles.
-In an uprising caused by Louis's decision to remove the holding of Aquitaine from under Pippin to Charles, Lothair kidnapped his father, Louis the Pious.
-When Louis the Pious returned to power, Wala, who had supported unity of the kingdom under Lothair, fled to Italy with Lothair and other of his supporters.
-In 836, Wala was forgiven his opposition and was allowed to return to Italy for persuading Lothair to come see the Emperor.
-In 836, Wala died in Italy.
+In 833 Wala, being recalled from exile, once again helped the three elder sons of Louis - Lothair, Louis the German and Pippin - to rise against their father, his empress Judith and her son, Charles.
+In an uprising caused by Louis's decision to remove the holding of Aquitaine from Pippin and give the same to Charles, Lothair kidnapped his father.
+When Louis returned to power, Wala (who had supported unity of the kingdom under Lothair) fled to Italy with Lothair and other supporters.
+In 836 Wala was forgiven his opposition and allowed to return to Italy because he persuaded Lothair to come see the Emperor.
+Wala died in Italy in 836.